subuser-security/subuser/registry/subusers-dot-json-file-format.md

 This object maps subuser names to json objects which have the following attributes:

- * `source-repo`: The subuser repository where the source program on which this subuser is based resides.
+ * `source-repo`: The identifier of the subuser repository where the source program on which this subuser is based resides.

   Ex:

   ````json
    ,"source-repo"                        : "default"
   ````

+  type: See information about repository identifiers [here](repositories-dot-json-file-format.md).

  * `source-program`: The name of the source program on which this subuser is based.